aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/master-aspose-email-java-calendar-events/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# Export Calendar to PST with Aspose.Email for Java
+# Export calendar to PST with Aspose.Email for Java

-Efficiently **export calendar to PST** is a common requirement when building Java applications that need to share scheduling data with Outlook or other Microsoft products.
-In this tutorial you’ll see exactly how to create appointments, add attendees, define start and end dates, and finally save everything into a PST file—all using Aspose.Email for Java.
+If you’re building a Java application that needs to share scheduling data with Outlook, you’ll often need to **export calendar to PST**.
+In this tutorial we’ll walk through everything you need—from creating a simple appointment to adding attendees and finally writing the events into a PST file, all with Aspose.Email for Java.

 ## Quick Answers
 - **What is the primary goal?** Export calendar events to a PST file.